LUWIZ

 Wait for future data collection

-The custom group only applies to data collected from its creation onward, not retroactively across all reports.
+The custom group only applies to data collected from its creation, not retroactively across all reports.
 Allow 24 to 48 hours before seeing the first consolidated volumes in the new channel.

-The free-form exploration report lets you cross AI traffic with landing pages and conversions, something standard reports do not do well.
-This is where the data becomes actionable.
+The free-form exploration lets you cross AI traffic with landing pages and conversions, something standard reports don't do well.
+That's where the data becomes actionable.

-Secondary dimensionSource / Landing pageIdentifies which assistant and which page convert
+Secondary dimensionSource / Landing pageIdentifies which assistant and page convert

 MetricsSessions, Users, EngagementVolume and quality of AI traffic